 Even the most experienced gardeners can be confused by pruning hydrangeas.
 Some are cut back in late summer; others are pruned in the spring or fall.
 And how do you know which ones you have?

 In this video, Clive Lodge, a professional gardener from Kent, Connecticut, provides a simple answer to the timing dilemma by dividing them into two categories: spring-blooming and fall-blooming.
 Then he demonstrates the right pruning techniques for both types.

 When does your hydrangea bloom?

 Timing will determine when to prune it.

 Prune in fall.
-Leave strong looking growth with buds.
-Prune out deadwood and weak growth, leave the strong growth.
+Leave strong-looking growth with buds.
+Prune out deadwood and weak growth.

 Prune in late winter and early spring.
 Prune as far back as you want right above the first leaf joints.
-It will grow from that point onwards, continuously getting larger each year.
+It will grow from that point onward, getting larger each year.

 Get our latest tips, how-to articles, and instructional videos sent to your inbox.